Adam Jones (racing driver)

-Adam Scott Jones (born 9 August 1980, in Birmingham) is an English auto racing driver.
+Adam Scott Jones (born 9 August 1980, in Birmingham) is a British racing driver.

 Early career

 He competed successfully in Formula 3 and Formula Renault in France, before switching to GT racing.
 Three years of irregular drives in both the FIA and British GT championships where followed by a stint in the Le Mans Endurance series alongside Sascha Maassen, winning his class at the Nürburgring.
 In 2005 he raced historic cars as well as the Britcar 24-hour race at Silverstone, in which he finished 3rd alongside Tim Harvey.

 Touring Cars

 He moved to the British Touring Car Championship for 2006 driving a Lexus IS200 for Xero Competition.
 His only point came in round 6 of the season at Donington Park.